Glanmire: Education

 There are six primary schools serving the Glanmire area.
 These include Scoil na nÓg (An Irish Language, boarding and day boarding Primary School, founded in 1958), Scoil Naomh Micheál (Saint Michael's - Upper Glanmire), Scoil Naomh Iosaf (Saint Joseph's - Riverstown), Scoil Chill Ruadháin (Brooklodge Primary School), New Inn and Gaelscoil Uí Drisceoil which opened in 2006.

 Glanmire has two secondary schools.
 Glanmire Community College (GCC), established in 1997, is located on a twelve-acre site.
 Coláiste an Phiarsaigh, opened in 1973, is located in Glanmire Village.
 It has around 550 students – both day students and weekly boarders.
 Coláiste an Phiarsaigh is part of the Gaelachas Teoranta Organisation.

 Irish language

 There are several Irish language schools in the Glanmire area, with approximately 300 pupils attending the Gaelscoil (primary) and 550 in the Gaelcholáiste (secondary).
-Gaelachas Teoranta also hosts residential summer courses in Irish, and there is a "mini-Gaeltacht" in Ard Bharra whose founders include musician Tomás Ó Canainn.
-"The Miller of Glanmire" is a jig named for the town.
+Gaelachas Teoranta also hosts residential summer courses in Irish, and there is a "mini-Gaeltacht" in Árd Barra whose founders include musician Tomás Ó Canainn.
+"The Miller of Glanmire" is a jig named after the town.